In a nutshell

 Central Park Map with Routes for Walkers, Joggers & Cyclists

-• Turquoise for walkers (takes you to all the sights)
+• Teal for pedestrians (takes you to all the attractions)

 • Red for joggers (Reservoir Loop)